 The callback function TraverseFun is used for traversing the table.
 It is to return a list of objects terminated by either [] or a nullary fun to be used for traversing the not yet traversed objects of the table.
+Any other return value is immediately returned as value of the query evaluation.
 Unary TraverseFuns are to accept a match specification as argument.
 The match specification is created by the parse transform by analyzing the pattern of the generator calling qlc:table/2 and filters using variables introduced in the pattern.
 If the parse transform cannot find a match specification equivalent to the pattern and filters, TraverseFun will be called with a match specification returning every object.
-Modules that can utilize match specifications for optimized traversal of tables should call qlc:table/2 with a unary TraverseFun while other modules can provide a nullary TraverseFun. ets:table/2 is an example of the former; gb_table:table/1 in the Implementing a QLC table [page 259] section is an example of the latter.
+Modules that can utilize match specifications for optimized traversal of tables should call qlc:table/2 with a unary TraverseFun while other modules can provide a nullary TraverseFun. ets:table/2 is an example of the former; gb_table:table/1 in the Implementing a QLC table [page 265] section is an example of the latter.